Musk seeks to question Twitter employees who count bots -source

 Bloomberg first reported the request by Musk's lawyers.

-Twitter and a lawyer for Musk declined to comment.
-Twitter has previously said it has worked to cooperatively share relevant information with Musk to complete the deal.
+A lawyer for Musk declined to comment.
+Twitter did not immediately respond to request for comment.

-(Reporting by Sheila Dang in Dallas; Editing by Noeleen Walder, Deepa Babington and Leslie Adler)
+(Reporting by Sheila Dang in Dallas; Editing by Noeleen Walder and Deepa Babington)

 ((Sheila.Dang@thomsonreuters.com; +1 646-983-0894))